History of the Texas Rangers (baseball): 2006: Building the brand

-The Rangers 2006 season ended with a disappointing 80–82 record and a third-place finish in the West.
+The Rangers' 2006 season ended with a disappointing 80–82 record and a third-place finish in the American League West.
 Though the club showed strength in the early going, the team proved unable to keep pace with the surging Oakland Athletics in the second half and fell out of contention in September.
 To some extent the Rangers were the victims of bad luck, as their win–loss record was worse than their +51 run differential for the season would normally indicate.
-However, the element the club continued to lack was a solid pitching staff, whose combined ERA ranked 9th in the A.L. at the season's end.
-The Rangers were represented in the 2006 All-Star game by center fielder Gary Matthews, Jr. and shortstop Michael Young, who was named the MVP for his game-winning two-run triple in the ninth inning.
+However, the element the club continued to lack was a solid pitching staff, whose combined ERA ranked 9th in the American League at the season's end.
+The Rangers were represented in the 2006 MLB All-Star Game by center fielder Gary Matthews, Jr. and shortstop Michael Young, who was named the MVP for his game-winning two-run triple in the ninth inning.

 Significant player moves in-season included a July 28 deal acquiring outfielders Carlos Lee and Nelson Cruz from the Milwaukee Brewers in exchange for Kevin Mench, Francisco Cordero, and Laynce Nix.

 On October 4 after two attempts to replicate the success of the 2004 team, the Rangers dismissed Buck Showalter as manager with three years left on his contract.
 A month later, the team announced that Oakland Athletics third base coach Ron Washington had accepted their offer to manage the team.
 A change at manager would be the first of several moves to strengthen the team in yet another busy off-season.